kerentraht/Occm-Automation/README.md

 + mediatorSubnetId: Id of the AWS subnet in which the mediator wil be created
 + routeTableIds: Id of VPC's route table
 + instance_type: AWS instance type for the CVO, for example: m4.4xlarge
-+ key_pair: AWS key pair that will be used to connect to the CVO instane
++ key_pair: AWS key pair that will be used to connect to the CVO instance
 + svmPassword: Choose the login password for the CVO
 + clusterFloatingIP: Choose an IP address outside of your VPC for the cluster managment
 + dataFloatingIP1: Choose an IP address outside of your VPC for the first node